JAlcocerT/Linux/content/docs/Debian/linux_installing_apps.md

 #### How about PPA's for other Distros?

-PPAs, or Personal Package Archives, are **specific to Ubuntu and its derivatives** like Linux Mint.
+PPAs, or Personal Package Archives, are **specific to Debian and its derivatives** like Ubuntu or Linux Mint.
 They are not directly applicable to other Linux distributions.

 However, many **other distributions have their own ways* of handling additional software repositories.